Ada-C6/weekly-learning-goals/tutoring.md

 Open Tutoring consists of a fixed set of hours during which experienced software developers are available at the Ada campus to answer questions and assist with debugging for any students present at that time.

-Due to the nature of Open Tutoring there aren't always enough Tutors for each student to receive 1-on-1 dedicated time through the entire session, however our Tutors attempt to make sure they work with every student at least once.
+Due to the nature of Open Tutoring there aren't always enough Tutors for each student to receive one-on-one dedicated time through the entire session, however our Tutors attempt to make sure they work with every student at least once.

 The current schedule for Open Tutoring is: